 I looked at the sales numbers and the information Truecar.com put together and saw some real strength in consumer confidence.
 Truecar has worked with over 4,600 car dealers, since 2005, long enough to gather year-over-year data.

 Year-over-year has seen an increase in the average price of a vehicle.
 Truecar collated the numbers that show the industry average price for a new car is $30,274.
 In 2011, a year earlier, the average price for a new car was $29,846, an increase of 1.4 percent.

 The next image from Truecar shows that incentives, for the most part, are going down.
-You can see that Volkswagen increased their incentive spending by almost 40 percent.
-Conversely, Hyundai and Toyota’s incentives decreased by double digit’s.
-At the Hyundai Santa Fe event I talked to Hyundai’s President and CEO, John Krafcik.
+You can see that Volkswagen increased its incentive spending by almost 40 percent.
+Conversely, Hyundai, and Toyota’s incentives decreased by double digit’s.
+At the Hyundai Santa Fe event, I talked to Hyundai’s President and CEO, John Krafcik.
 Krafcik is struggling with a problem other car companies would love to have, lots of demand, very little supply.
 The average days on the lot for Hyundai is 22 days.
 Some of their cars are down to 12 days on the lot!

 Bigland picked up the conversation after Marchionne saying that looking at just incentives without looking at transaction prices.
 He is right.

 Lest you think the actual dollar figure says everything, Truecar broke down the industry average of incentive on a car sale.
 Take Volkswagen for example, their incentive went up almost 40 percent, but they are still below the average amount of an industry incentive of 8.1 percent.
 And as a whole, the car industry incentives-to-sales went down 6/10ths of a percent year-over-year.
 If automakers keep their supply in line with demand you will continue to see incentives go down.